BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     K-->L
 ```

 Leaving assets to children or other heirs is important for many of us.
 Digital assets can be hard to find and access, so instructions for your heirs and/or executors will go a long way to ensuring the funds aren't lost.
-More on the topic can be found in **Appendix III**
+More on the topic can be found in **Appendix IV**

-1. [  ] Prepare a sample letter for your heirs, such as the one found in **Appendix IV**.
+1. [  ] Prepare a sample letter for your heirs, such as the one found in **Appendix V**.
 Choose whether to be specific or vague[^45].
 We suggest specific.
 Be sure to be clear of the scope of the assets if they are large[^46].
    1. If you are specific, be very aware that this letter is very sensitive, because it contains the blueprint to where all the puzzle pieces are for accessing your digital assets.
 If it should fall into the wrong hands, you would likely need to revamp your entire system of storage.
 3. [  ] Print your letter.
 4. [  ] Put copies of your letter in your Home, Primary, and Secondary Storage.